Ross94/ethereum-galaxy-server/README.md

 # Ethereum Galaxy - Server

-Node.js server for [Ethereum Galaxy](https://github.com/loopingdoge/ethereum-galaxy), currently live [here](https://loopingdoge.github.io/ethereum-galaxy).
+Node.js server for [Ethereum Galaxy](https://github.com/Ross94/ethereum-galaxy).

 These scripts retrieves the transactions from the ethereum blockchain and save it as a graph, where:

 *   Nodes => addresses
 *   Edges => transactions

+Current configuration retrieves transactions divided in blocks of 1h, 4h, 6h, 12h and 24h.

 The supported output formats are: